For the first time ever astronomers may have glimpsed light from a world in a life-friendly orbit around another star.

 The planet candidate remains unverified and formally unnamed, little more than a small clump of pixels on a computer screen, a potential signal surfacing from a sea of background noise.
-If proved genuine, the newly reported find would in most respects not be particularly remarkable: a “warm Neptune” estimated to be five to seven times larger than Earth, the sort of world that galactic census-takers such as NASA’s Kepler and Transiting Exoplanet Survey Satellite missions have revealed to be common throughout the Milky Way.
-But even though it would be shrouded in gas and essentially bereft of any surface to stand on, its distance from its star would place it in the so-called “habitable zone” where liquid water could exist.
-No other planet has been directly seen in this starlight-drenched region around any other star, because of the associated glare.
-And this world’s celestial coordinates would be straight out of astronomers’ wildest dreams—it would orbit a near-twin of the sun called Alpha Centauri A, which also happens to be a member of a triple-star system that, at just shy of 4.5 light-years away, is the closest one to our own.
+If proved genuine, the find would in most respects not be particularly remarkable: a “warm Neptune” estimated to be five to seven times larger than Earth, the kind of world that galactic census takers such as NASA’s Kepler and Transiting Exoplanet Survey Satellite missions have revealed to be common throughout the Milky Way.
+But even though it would be shrouded in gas and essentially bereft of any surface to stand on, its distance from its star would place it in the so-called habitable zone where liquid water could exist.
+No other planet has been directly seen in this starlight-drenched region around any other star because of the associated glare.
+And this world’s celestial coordinates would be straight out of astronomers’ wildest dreams—it would orbit a near twin of the sun called Alpha Centauri A, which also happens to be a member of a triple-star system that, at just shy of 4.5 light-years away, is the closest one to our own.

 “The timing is such a shame,” says Debra Fischer, a veteran planet hunter at Yale University.
-She is unaffiliated with the study, but her work with her student Lily Zhao has placed the best-yet constraints on the planets that may or may not exist in the Alpha Centauri system.
-“If it’s in the habitable zone around Alpha Centauri A, that’s an Earthlike orbit, so observing six months later would probably have nailed it,” Fischer says.
-“Without that, this isn’t a planet detection paper, it’s a demonstration of NEAR’s capability to monitor Alpha Centauri in the mid-infrared.
-But if this turns out to be right—oh my God, it’s huge.”
+She is unaffiliated with the study, but her work with her former student Lily Zhao has placed the best-yet constraints on the planets that may or may not exist in the Alpha Centauri system.
+“If it’s in the habitable zone around Alpha Centauri A, that’s an Earth-like orbit, so observing six months later would probably have nailed it,” Fischer says.
+“Without that, this isn’t a planet-detection paper, it’s a demonstration of NEAR’s capability to monitor Alpha Centauri in the mid-infrared.
+But if this turns out to be right—oh, my God, it’s huge.”

 Brave New Worlds

 For now, NEAR is the only coronagraph on Earth with a realistic chance of imaging Alpha Centauri’s hidden worlds.
 But other instruments and facilities are already waiting in the wings to apply their own scrutiny to the system.
-Fischer’s high-precision EXPRES radial velocity spectrograph—and an even more advanced European counterpart, ESPRESSO—are both already operational.
-They could help indirectly confirm the planet candidate and others, and could estimate their masses, by watching for periodic wobbles each world’s orbital tugging induces upon its host star.
+Fischer’s high-precision EXPRES radial velocity spectrograph and an even more advanced European counterpart, ESPRESSO, are both already operational.
+They could help indirectly confirm the planet candidate and others—and could estimate their masses—by watching for periodic wobbles each world’s orbital tugging induces on its host star.
 A related technique, astrometry, could do much the same thing, pinpointing planetary masses by measuring how each world’s gravitational influence slightly shifts its star’s position in the plane of the sky.
-Such observations using the Atacama Large Millimeter Array in Chile, or even a modest, Breakthrough-funded dedicated space mission, could occur later this decade.
+Such observations using the Atacama Large Millimeter Array in Chile or even a modest, Breakthrough-funded dedicated space mission could occur later this decade.

-NASA’s James Webb Space Telescope, slated to launch in late October, would also be capable of directly imaging the candidate planet given one full day of observing time, according to a recent study led by one of Webb’s foremost scientists, Charles Beichman of the California Institute of Technology.
+NASA’s James Webb Space Telescope, which launched in December 2021, could also be capable of directly imaging the candidate planet if given one full day of observing time, according to a study led by one of Webb’s foremost scientists, Charles Beichman of the California Institute of Technology.
 “Because Alpha Centauri A is a twin of our own sun and less than five light-years away, it really is our closest solar neighbor,” Beichman says.
 “That makes it first among equals, of all the stars in the sky.
 No other system will lend itself to more detailed possible studies over the next several decades.”

-The space agency’s follow-up mission to Webb, the Nancy Grace Roman Space Telescope, will also carry a coronagraph as a technology demonstration that could (with certain tweaks now being actively considered) potentially snap pictures of the candidate.
+The space agency’s follow-up mission to Webb, the Nancy Grace Roman Space Telescope, will also carry a coronagraph as a technology demonstration that could potentially snap pictures of the candidate.